ekow-lloyd/Folder_Cleaner/README.md

 # FolderCleaner
- a program that scans a folder and 'cleans' up or sorts the file types to specific folders, keeping the folder clean and tidy
+ a program that scans a folder and 'cleans' up or sorts the random file types to specific folders based on their extension or faile type thereby keeping my download folder clean and tidy